garywoodfine/software-design-patterns/prototype/README.md

 ```
 If you run the application you'll notice that the Second instance of the Developer has all the same properties of the first one instantiated.

-Once your object is cloned you can do whatever you like with it.
-So for instance, if you want to add additional skills or change the Firstname and Lastname of your object, you can do so with affecting the initial instantiation of your Developer object.

 ## Applications for the Prototype Pattern in C#